-Step I: Define alternative scenarios to the proposed CDM project activity;

-Step II: Barriers analysis;

-Step III: Investment analysis;

-Step IV: Baseline revision at renewal of crediting period.
+- Step I: Define alternative scenarios to the proposed CDM project activity. - Step II: Barriers analysis. - Step III: Investment analysis. - Step IV: Baseline revision at renewal of crediting period.

-Step I: Define alternative scenarios to the proposed CDM project activity
+Step 1: Define alternative scenarios to the proposed CDM project activity

-- 1. Identify realistic and credible alternative scenarios that are available either to the project participants or to other potential project developers2 for managing the manure.
-These alternative scenarios should include: - The proposed project activity not being registered as a CDM project activity; - All other plausible and credible alternatives to the project activity scenario, including the common practices in the relevant sector.
+1. Identify realistic and credible alternative scenarios that are available either to the project participants or to other potential project developers3 for managing the manure.
+These alternative scenarios should include:

+- The proposed project activity not being registered as a CDM project activity. - All other plausible and credible alternatives to the project activity scenario, including the common practices in the relevant sector.
 In doing so, the complete set of possible manure management systems listed in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (Chapter 10, Table 10.17) should be taken into account.
-In drawing up a list of possible scenarios, possible combinations of different Animal Waste Management Systems (AWMS) should be taken into account. - If applicable, continuation of the current situation (no project activity or other alternatives undertaken).
+In drawing up a list of possible scenarios, possible combinations of different Animal Waste Management Systems (AWMS) should be taken into account.